DreamingInBinary/Swiftjective-C/about.md

 My close second love is **writing and teaching**.
 I'm currently working on a <a class="hover:text-blue-500 border-blue-500 cursor-pointer"  href="/bestinclassbook.html">new book over making best-in-class apps</a>.

 Want to know more?
-An F.A.Q. is below or you can <a class="hover:text-blue-500 border-blue-500 cursor-pointer"  href="/ama.html">ask me anything</a>.
+An F.A.Q. is below, you can email me at jordan@swiftjectivec(dot)com or <a class="hover:text-blue-500 border-blue-500 cursor-pointer"  href="/ama.html">ask me anything</a>.